-45 See Components of LMP in 2024 Annual State of the Market Report for PJM, Volume 2, Section 3: Energy Market.
+45 Tennessee is the only PJM state that remains in the CSAPR NO_v Ozone Season Group 2 Trading Program.
+46 See Components of LMP in 2025 Quarterly State of the Market Report for PJM: January through March, Section 3: Energy Market.